- When do children start breaking numbers?

 Consider examples.

 Take the numbers 348 and 4.
 For our convenience, we write them in a column.
 We start the multiplication from the rightmost column and multiply the numbers 4 and 8.
 We get the number 32.
 The number 2 is written strictly under the numbers 8 and 4.
-Multiply a multi-digit number by a number other than 0 or 1 And the number 30 is transferred to the next digit (the rank of a dozen).
+And the number 30 is transferred to the next digit (the rank of a dozen).
 When transferring a number to a higher digit, for example, from ones to tens, this number loses 0.
 Now multiply 4 and 4 and get 16.
 Add 3 from the previous multiplication.
 As a result, we will get 19.
 We write the number 9 under the number 4 (to the left of the number 2), and translate 1 into the next digit (the discharge of hundreds).
 Then multiply the numbers 3 and 4 and add 1 to the result from the previous action.
 As a result, we get 13.
 We write it down completely, because this is our last action.
 As a result, we get the product of the numbers 348 by 4, which is equal to 1392.

 Multiplication of large numbers